isomerpages/moe-blangahrisepri/_subpages-for-sd/Contributing Learner.md

 A tree offers shelter with its leaves, sweet fragrances from its flowers, fruits to eat, and a relaxed space to gather.
 On its own, a tree cannot build a consistent local climate.
 But together, many trees create an ecosystem that moderates the temperature, stores more water, and generates the needed humidity.
 As a community, we can achieve that which cannot be done by separate individuals.

 To create the type of school environment that nurtures community and togetherness, students’ works are designed on the walls, decoration trees, class notice boards, level boards.
-Student Leaders regularly share and encourage each other through sharing of motivational quotes and stories before the singing of the National Anthem and via various level notice and walkway boards, staircases, Art & NE Heritage Galleries.
+Student Leaders regularly share and encourage each other through sharing of motivational quotes and stories before the singing of the National Anthem and via various level notice and walkway boards, staircases, Art &amp; NE Heritage Galleries.

 ![](/images/2023%20Photos/Student%20Development/image21.png)